Cabin Fever (2002 film): Filming

 Filming on Cabin Fever began in late 2001 and lasted 24 days, on location in North Carolina.
 Production was stalled after one day of filming due to an anthrax scare.
 According to Roth, filming was shut down a second time due to a union dispute.
-Cabin scenes were filmed at Catawba cabin, an isolated spot at Raven Knob Scout Reservation, near Mt.
-Airy, NC.
+Cabin scenes were filmed at Catawba cabin, an isolated spot at Raven Knob Scout Reservation, near Mount Airy, North Carolina.
 Roth originally wanted Cerina Vincent to show her naked buttocks during her sex scene with Rider Strong.
 Vincent, who had previously played a nude foreign exchange student in Not Another Teen Movie (2001), was afraid that exposing too much of herself would lead to being typecast as a nudity actress and vehemently refused to bare her buttocks.
 At the peak of this conflict between the two, Vincent told Roth that if he wanted the shot so badly, he would need to re-cast the role with another actress.
 But they managed to reach a compromise, in which Vincent showed one inch of her buttocks on camera before Roth measured it for it to be precise.
 Bedsheets were then taped to her backside at the designated level and the scene was filmed.